 Examples - Darning with the Swift Loom

 But let's not stop there -- darning is for far more than just fixing socks!
 Essentially, when you darn, you are creating a new woven fabric to bridge a hole, repairing the integrity of the fabric you've worn out whether that's a sock, pants, a sweater, a tea towel, a blanket or really any textile.
 I've also used darning decoratively!
-My loom can make LITERAL PATCH POCKETS like I did here, on this cute little cardigan.
+The Swift Darner can make LITERAL PATCH POCKETS like I did here, on this cute little cardigan.

 Loom darning is most frequently used to create decorative and visible mends, but it is also possible, and quite striking in its own way, to create tone-on-tone mends like I've done with this sweater I mended for a client: